UoS-SNe/pycoco/README.md

 A paper, Firth et. al. 2017, is currently in prep.
 ___

- * Extending templates now possible
+ * Extending templates now possible with Black Body spectrum, flat and linear

  * calling CoCo (or reproduced CoCo functions) now more straightforward